spacetelescope/stisblazefix/doc/index.rst

 * `v1.0a1`:  Initial pre-release of stisblazefix package.
 Additional updates are pending.
 * `v1.0a2`:  Improved handling of divide-by-zero warnings.
 Reduced `conda` package size.
 * `v1.1`:  Fixed bug in lmfit dependency call when iterate=False.
+* `v1.2`:  Updated packaging with pyproject.toml and pip installation.

 Support
 -------

-For support, please contact the STScI help desk at http://hsthelp.stsci.edu
+For support, please contact the STScI help desk at https://hsthelp.stsci.edu